dominikmessner/tax-etrade/README.md

 uv run main.py
 ```

+### E-Trade Automation (Login)

+To automate downloading transaction history, you first need to log in to E-Trade and cache the session.

+1. Install Playwright browsers (first time only):
+    ```bash
+    uv run playwright install chromium
+    ```

+2. Run the login script:
+    ```bash
+    uv run src/tax_engine/etrade_login.py
+    ```
+    This will open a browser window.
+Log in to E-Trade manually.
+Once you reach the Stock Plan page, the script will save your session to `etrade_session.json` and close.

+3. Run the download script:
+    ```bash
+    uv run src/tax_engine/etrade_download_espp.py
+    ```
+    This will use the saved session to download the "Expanded" Benefit History and save it to `input/espp/BenefitHistory.xlsx`.
+If a file already exists, it will be backed up with a timestamp.

+4. Run the orders download script:
+    ```bash
+    uv run src/tax_engine/etrade_download_orders.py
+    ```
+    This will scrape the orders history (starting from 12/22/19) and save it to `input/orders/orders.xlsx`.

 **Note:** Excel parsing is not yet implemented.
 The main.py file is ready to load data from `input/espp/BenefitHistory.xlsx` once the parsing logic is added.

 ---